East Side of Stamford: Demographics

 Per the city government, the East Side had a population of 8,181 per a 2015-2019 estimate.
 The neighborhood's median age is 36.0, compared to 36.9 for the entirety of Stamford; 21.3% of the East Side's population is less than 18 years old, compared to 20.5% for Stamford; 12.9% of the East Side's population is 65 years old or older, compared to 14.4% for Stamford.

 34.1% of the East Side is non-Hispanic white, 11.9% is non-Hispanic black, 4.8% is non-Hispanic Asian, 2.9% is non-Hispanic multiracial, and 46.2% is Hispanic.

 The unemployment rate in the East Side is 5.9%, the per capita income is $34,946, 32.7%f residents age 25 and older have earned a bachelor's degree or higher, and 43.0% of households spend 30% or more of their income on housing.

 15.0% of households self-identify as having limited English proficiency.

 68.1% of workers drive alone to work.

 Economy

 Major corporate entities headquartered in the East Side include World Wrestling Entertainment and NBC Sports.
 A regional office of Deloitte is located at 695 East Main Street.
 A branch of the Hospital for Special Surgery is located in the East Side, in a complex along on Blachley Road shared by NBC Sports and Chelsea Piers, a large local gym.

 Churches

 The neighborhood has two Roman Catholic Churches — St. Mary (which has the largest capacity of any Roman Catholic Church in Fairfield County) and St. Benedict - Our Lady of Montserrat Parish.

-Emergency Services
+Emergency services

 The Stamford Fire Rescue Department's Fire Station # 4 serves the neighborhood.

 Transportation

-Interstate 95 bisects the East Side, running along a east-west axis.
+Interstate 95 bisects the East Side, running along an east-west axis.
 The Post Road (labelled locally as East Main Street, and U.S. Route 1) also runs through the neighborhood, parallel to Interstate 95.